bkiefer/srgs2xml/README.md

 # Unsupported Features / Deviation from the Standard

+The ABNF grammar reader assumes the encoding to be UTF-8 if no encoding is specified.
+The standard does not specify a default encoding.

 ## Features not planned to be added
 - Loading grammars over the internet is not supported
 - Status of language markers is not fully clear